sburgess287/spaceViewProject/README.md

 - Design and implement fancy spaceship buttons.

 ### Credits
 Thank you to Katie, Marc, Joe, Skandar, and Dr. 42 for awesome feedback.
-I haven't done it all but I have notes on a spreadsheet.